DOI-ONRR/doi-extractives-data/_case-studies/default.md

 This year’s data collection process was the first step in bringing information about extractive industries’ impacts on local communities and governments to the public in a clear, digestible way.
 We reached out to each county we profiled to communicate the purpose and status of USEITI, verify content, and lay the foundation for future collaboration.

+To learn more about the interactions between governments and extractive industries in your community, consider researching:

+* Nongovernmental websites and publications
+* Industry reports and public tax filings
+* Energy think tank memos
+* Industry association reports
+* University publications
+* Environment impact statements

+You can also request government data that isn’t online or otherwise available through a <a href="http://www.foia.gov/how-to.html">Freedom of Information Act</a> request.

 <h3 class="case_studies_content-heading">Notes</h3>
 [^1]: U.S. Bureau of Economic Analysis, [Wyoming Department of Administration &amp; Information Economic Analysis Division](http://eadiv.state.wy.us/i&e/WyoGDP97_13.htm), 2013
 [^2]: EITI International Secretariat, [The EITI Standard (PDF)](https://eiti.org/files/English_EITI_STANDARD.pdf), 2015, p.
 9